-Once the dry ingredients were mixed, we poured them into the bucket of water and mixed thoroughly but as I said earlier you can add the water directly into the dry ingredients instead.
+Once the dry ingredients were mixed, we added them into the bucket of water and mixed thoroughly.
+But as I said earlier, you can add the water directly into the dry ingredients instead.
 That way, you can control the amount of water you add.
 Depending on moisture and humidity, you may have to add a little more or less water to get the right consistency.

 Our mixture was the consistency of dry cottage cheese.
 I’ve seen wetter, more pourable mixtures on other sites, but my preference was to leave it just hydrated enough to pack.

 We forgot to add our liquid colourant to the water before adding the dry ingredients so ended up adding it in after.
 If your colourant is dry to begin with, however, add it in with the dry ingredients instead.

 Pack the wet mixture into the bowl and distribute evenly.
 I tried to keep the thickness to about an inch.